styloInt/SemiSupervised_itterativeCNN/README.md

 ## Install caffe :
  https://github.com/BVLC/caffe/

- Add the files in src_caffe in the base of your caffe directory (it's the code for the weighted loss) and build them using the "make" command.
+ Add the files in modif_caffe in the base of your caffe directory (it's the code for the weighted loss) and build them using the "make" command.

  ## Train Your network with the labelled data